LuisEmmanuel27/ORACLE_OIC_DATABASES/ORACLE_UNI_NOTES/OIC/Preguntas2.md

     3. You should install the connectivity agents on the same host as the target application, and then specify different Agent group identifiers for each Agent during its installation.
     4. File Adapter is not supported in high availability environments.
 When using File Adapter and if some groups have multiple instances, use a dedicated Agent group (with one agent only).
     5. You need to have the OIC Service Deployer role permissions to download and install the OIC on- premise connectivity agent.<br><br>
 25. **You are designing an OIC integration that files in a shared file system located within your on-premises data center.
-You have decided to leverage various Stage File Action operations within the integration flow in conjunction with an on-premises OIC connectivity agent. </br> Which statement is not valid concerning file operation capabilities with regard to restrictions on using Stage File Action operations with the file and attachment features ofthe Connectivity agent?**
+You have decided to leverage various Stage File Action operations within the integration flow in conjunction with an on-premises OIC connectivity agent. </br> Which statement is not valid concerning file operation capabilities with regard to restrictions on using Stage File Action operations with the file and attachment features of the Connectivity agent?**
     1. Files uploaded through the Connectivity agent are not available with the zip File operation.
     2. Files uploaded through the Connectivity agent can only be read with a file reference, with regard to both the Read Entire File and Read File in Segments operations.
     3. Files uploaded through the Connectivity agent are not available with the List File operation.
     4. Files uploaded through the Connectivity agent cannot be unzipped using a file reference.<br><br>
-26. **Which are TRUE about WSDL? </br> SelectTWO.**
+26. **Which are TRUE about WSDL? </br> Select TWO.**
     1. It stands for "Web Service Description Language" and is a document written in Object Notation.
     2. It uses XML to define the service layer document which consists of origin of the web service, headers, port types, request and response data.
     3. It uses XML or JSON to define the service layer document which consists oforigin ofthe web service, headers, port types, request and response
     4. It is a wrapper for a SOAP message.
     5. It stands for 'Web Service Description Language" and is a document written in XML.<br><br>
-27. **Which statements are TRUE concerning the implementation ofan API-first stratew? </br> Select TWO.**
+27. **Which statements are TRUE concerning the implementation of an API-first stratew? </br> Select TWO.**
     1. You define the API definition/contract first any work on its implementation or any applications that use it, allowing teams to work in parallel.
     2. The general assumption is that SOAP/WSDL are key specifications for defining the API.
     3. The code to execute business logic needs to exist and be exposed as an API first before you build a strategy around it.